 Alberton pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Alberton is low; cypress is low.
-Tomorrow (26 June 2026) levels are similar.
-Over the following five days cypress will increase.
+Today (16 July) pollen in Alberton is low; cypress is low.
+Tomorrow (17 July 2026) levels are similar - cypress remains low, mugwort at low levels, plane at low levels, urtica at low levels.
+Over the following five days cypress, mugwort, plane, and urtica will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app